 The Fearful Or Scared Dog

-Would you be able to recognize fearful body language in a dog?
+Would you be able to recognise fearful body language in a dog?

 Fearful or scared dogs try to physically shrink down to the ground in an effort to convey that they are not a threat.
-These dogs are terrified of being attacked and if given the choice, they have no wish to attack anyone.
-The chances of getting bitten by a fearful dog are really quite slim unless the dog feels trapped, desperate, and the target is in very close proximity to them.
+These dogs are terrified of being attacked; if given a choice, they do not wish to attack anyone.
+The chances of getting bitten by a fearful dog are slim unless the dog feels trapped and desperate and the target is close to them.
 The Fearful or Scared dog is most likely to snap, muzzle punch, or deliver one quick bite and then try to find the nearest escape route.

 Postures and Behaviours of the Fearful or Scared Dog

 - The back is hunched or arched with the tail tucked between its legs, the head slung low, and ears flattened against the skull.